 Source: EFE, “Some 500 Brazilians have been victims of people trafficking since 2005,” Fox News Latino, October 16, 2012.

 At the end of 2011, there were 223 coffee shops in the city of Amsterdam selling marijuana.
-About 1 million foreign tourists visit the shops annually.
+About 1 million foreign tourists visit the shops in the Netherlands each year.

 A new law passed at the end of 2011 made it illegal for tourists to purchase marijuana at the coffee shops beginning in 2013.